 - No OLED Display, But Who Cares!

 The iPhone 11 base model is the perfect iPhone for 99.9% of people.
-Prices start at $699, making it cheaper than the iPhone XR.
+Prices start from £30-£40 per month, making it cheaper than the iPhone XR.
 And you get updated internals, a significantly larger battery, and, of course, Apple’s new A13 chipset which is one of the most powerful processors ever created.

 The iPhone 11 doesn’t have a triple-lens camera and it doesn’t have an OLED display.
 But so what?
-For $699, you’re getting a hell of a lot of phone at a very good price (for an Apple product).
-The big deal here, however, is the camera; Apple’s updated it with a dual-lens setup and the difference between it and the iPhone XR’s is like night and day.
+For £699, you’re getting one hell of a phone at a very good price (for an Apple product).
+The big deal here, however, is the camera; Apple’s updated it with a dual-lens setup, and the difference between it and the iPhone XR’s is like night and day.

 And if you’ve ever wondered, where is my phone?
 Well, all iPhones – and Apple products – come with iCloud, and inside iCloud you can do just this, find any device, anywhere in the world!